Illinois / Cook County

 Healthcare

-Lyons residents have convenient access to major hospitals such as MacNeal Hospital and AMITA Health Adventist Medical Center, both offering emergency services within a short drive.
-The community is well-served with 2.6 physicians per 1,000 people and a health insurance coverage rate above 91%.
-Healthcare services are reliable and comprehensive for families and individuals alike.
+Lyons residents have access to quality healthcare, with major hospitals like MacNeal Hospital and AMITA Health Adventist Medical Center La Grange nearby.
+The community benefits from a high physician-to-resident ratio of 2.6 per 1,000 people and 91.2% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 MacNeal Hospital